Something Good (Richard Rodgers song)

 "Something Good" is a song written by Richard Rodgers for the 1965 film version of the 1959 stage musical The Sound of Music.
 It replaced the original song sung by Maria and Captain Georg von Trapp called "An Ordinary Couple".
 Since then the song has been used in the various reproductions of the play and most recently the 2015 television special, The Sound of Music Live.

 Background

-It was first recorded by Julie Andrews and playback singer Bill Lee (dubbing over the voice of actor Christopher Plummer) for the film's soundtrack and was covered by Carrie Underwood and Stephen Moyer on the television special's soundtrack.
+It was first recorded by Julie Andrews and playback singer Bill Lee (dubbing over the voice of actor Christopher Plummer) for the film's soundtrack.
 In The Making of The Sound of Music by Max Wilk, Wilk stated that when Robert Wise and Saul Chaplin discussed replacing "An Ordinary Couple" with Rodgers, he automatically agreed to the idea and admitted he and lyricist Oscar Hammerstein II had been talking of replacing the song but Hammerstein had been too ill to do so.
 This was not the only song to be written for the film: another song, "I Have Confidence", was also added.
 Owing to the popularity of these songs in the film, both have sometimes been integrated into stage productions, with "Something Good" often replacing "An Ordinary Couple".